Maxioliva/Ecommerce101/README.md

 - Set your email in git `git config --global user.email "your email"` (verify with `cat .git/config`)
 - We use prettier formatter so set it on save in your IDE as default formatter and install any additional prettier extension
 - Run `npm install`
+- Environment variables are needed to provide firebase credentials, request them from a dev.
+- Run entire app: `npm run start`
+- Run just the client: `npm run dev:client`
-- Run development mode `npm run dev`
+- Run just the server: `npm run dev:server`

 ### **Code conventions:**